euroscipy/euroscipy_proceedings/papers/michal_nowotka/michal_nowotka.rst

 facilitates sophisticated data analysis and rapid prototyping of advanced cheminformatics applications.

-This is complemented by an `IPython notebook`_ server, which allows to execute Python code along with rich interactive plots and markdown formatting and rapidly share results with other scientists.
+This is complemented by an `IPython notebook`_ server, which executes a Python code along with rich interactive plots and markdown formatting and rapid sharing of results with other scientists.

 In order to demonstrate capabilities of the software environment used inside ChEMBL a `collection of IPython notebooks`_ has been prepared.